bor1e/shone-halacha-prompt/README.md

 - **Hebrew**: `http://localhost:4203/` or `/he/` in production
 - **Russian**: `http://localhost:4204/` or `/ru/` in production

-#### Analysis Process
+#### Summary Process
 1. Navigate to your preferred language version using the URL or language switcher
 2. Paste or type Hebrew halachic text in the input field (the halacha number will be automatically extracted)
 3. If automatic extraction fails, a dialog will prompt you to enter the halacha number manually
-4. Click the "Create Summary" button to generate the analysis in your selected language
+4. Click the "Create Summary" button to generate the summary in your selected language
 5. View the beautifully formatted markdown output
 6. Use the copy button to copy the result to clipboard

 ### Features

-* **AI-Powered Analysis:** Uses Google Gemini 2.5 Pro for intelligent text processing via Firebase Functions
+* **AI-Powered Summary:** Uses Google Gemini 2.5 Pro for intelligent text processing via Firebase Functions
 * **Multi-language Support:** Full i18n support with URL-based routing for German, English, French, Hebrew, and Russian
 * **Automatic Halacha Number Extraction:** Intelligently extracts halacha numbers from Hebrew text
 * **Manual Number Input:** Fallback dialog for manual halacha number entry when automatic extraction fails